 Alice completed an MSc in occupational therapy in 2013.
 Occupational therapy is the art and science of living well.
 She is a registered with the Health and Care Professions Council no: OT68672.
 As an occupational therapist Alice is dual trained in physical and mental health.
 She has experience working with a wide range of clients in various settings including mental health, dementia, learning disabilities and neurological conditions in hospitals and the community.
 She has completed additional training in assessing motor and process skills (AMPS), neuroscience and sensory integration (SI1), and the Alert Program® (self regulation to deal with lifes challenges).

-In 2016 Alice completed a harp therapy course and is a certified therapeutic harp practitioner accredited by the National Standards Board for Therapeutic Musicians
+In 2016 Alice completed a harp therapy course with the International Harp Therapy Programme and is a certified therapeutic harp practitioner accredited by the National Standards Board for Therapeutic Musicians

-Alice has a diploma in group sound therapy with the British Academy of Sound, and has completed intensive Gong Master Training with Don Conreaux, originator of the gong bath, and world famous gong player and teacher Aidan McIntyre.
+Alice completed a diploma in group sound therapy with the British Academy of Sound in 2017 and has completed intensive Gong Master Training with Don Conreaux, originator of the gong bath, and world famous gong player and teacher Aidan McIntyre.
 In addition to this Alice has completed drum circle facilitation training with Arthur Hull international renowned percussionist and originator of the facilitated community drum circle.

 Justin is a retired occupational therapist, dual trained in physical health and mental health.
 Justin has experience working with paediatrics, and older people within the the hospital setting as well as adult social care and the community.